Grade Level: 9 (9-12)

 - Show your journal entries to the teacher to verify that you have enough detail and information, and then proceed with the next step.

-- Next, begin the More Exploration section of the worksheet, by having students return to the Mexico page at http://www.teachengineering.org/livinglabs/earthquakes/mexico.php.
+- Next, begin the More Exploration section of the worksheet, by having students return to the Chile page at https://www.teachengineering.org/livinglabs/chile.

 - Draw students' attention to the right side of the screen, which provides five additional FAQ categories.
 Ask students to explore a few categories and follow the links to see what information is provided.
 Direct them to survey the wide range of options available and not spend a lot of time on any one topic.
 Below find some descriptions (for the teacher) of the pages students will encounter; share this information with students, as necessary: